chrispahm/embedmd/README.md

 ```

 The embedded code will be extracted from the file at `pathOrURL`,
-which can either be a relative path to a file in the local file
+which can either be a relative/absolute path to a file in the local file
 system (using always forward slashes as directory separator) or
 a URL starting with `http://` or `https://`.
 If the `pathOrURL` is a URL the tool will fetch the content in that URL.